section-engineering-education/engineering-education/articles/variables-in-js/index.md

 Before you start declaring variables, you should first learn how to name them first.
 Below are some of the rules that one should follow.
 Failing to do so will cause an error.

 - Variables should not have spaces.
-- Variables should begin with an underscore, a dollar sign or a letter.
+- Variables should begin with an underscore, a dollar sign, or a letter.
 - Variables are very case-sensitive.
 This means `car_TYPE` is treated as an entirely different variable than one named `car_type`
 - Variables must contain only letters, numbers, underscores, or dollar signs.
 - You can't use any JavaScript *reserved words* as a variable name.
-Reserved words include; private, public, enum etc.
+Reserved words include; private, public, enum, etc.

 ### Declaring variables using the keyword `var`